Devadharshini-Nagarajan/webdev-springboot-all/README.md

-### Date Aggregation and Secure Interconnection System
+### Data Aggregation and Secure Interconnection System
 - Developed a robust system that aggregates data from multiple entities, ensures secure intercompany communication, and provides a user-friendly interface using ReactJS and Spring MVC.
 Utilized Spring Boot,Discovery Server, Spring REST, Spring JPA, and a SQL, MongoDB database for efficient data management.